springmeyer/tilemill-examples/README.md

 and should work offline.
 See the Speakers Notes below for project-specific setup that might be needed in a few places.

-## Caveats

-These projects are partially for demos and partially for testing features that are quite tricky to pull off (e.g. not yet optimal in TileMill) and may change soon.

-So, DO NOT treat any of these examples as best practices.
-Treat them as evolving possibilities only.

 ## Usage